rayyan35p/tp/docs/UserGuide.md

 * Each employee index __must be separated with a space.__
 * The project and employee index refers to the index number shown in the displayed project and employee list.
 * If the employee is assigned to a task within the project, the employee will be unassigned from the task as well.

+Examples:
+* `list` followed by `unassignP pr/2 em/1 3` will un-assign the 1st and 3rd employees from the 2nd project.
+* `findP Capstone` followed by `unassignP pr/1 em/1` un-assigns the 1st employee from the 1st project from the results of the `findP` command.

 ### Assign an employee to a task: `assignT`